9 Reasons You Should Have a Microplane Zester in Your Kitchen, According to Our Test Kitchen

 Want to add nutmeg to your rum punch, eggnog, creamed spinach or pumpkin spice latte?
 You'll get a much better flavor if you grate the whole spice instead of using the powdered variety.
 And a Microplane is our favorite tool for the job.( While Microplane makes a separate tool specifically for grating spices, I've found that the zester/grater works just fine for spices.)
 And while it's a bit tougher than grating nutmeg, you can also grate cinnamon sticks with a Microplane, according to senior digital editor Jaime Milan.

 For a pretty garnish on desserts, Killeen uses a Microplane to grate chocolate.
-This trick also works well for hot chocolate and other drinks topped with whipped cream, and really anytime you need a bit of chocolate flavor (like for breakfast).
+This trick also works well for hot chocolate and other drinks topped with whipped cream, and really anytime you need a bit of chocolate flavor.

 Want to add very finely shredded coconut to savory and sweet dishes?
 Grab your Microplane, says executive digital editor Penelope Wall.
 Try it in these Tropical Overnight Oats.